HollerLondon/sfImagePoolPlugin/README.md

           #   username:     ~ # Your Username
           #   container:    ~ # Name for the container
           #   api_key:      ~
-          #   auth_host:    UK # UK or US, depending on where your account is based
+          #   auth_host:    LON # LON, DFW or ORD, depending on where your account is based
           # off_site_uri:   ~ # The Base URI for the container
           # off_site_ssl_uri: ~ # The Base SSL URI for the container

 #### Rackspace Cloud files